0x0dea/lens_of_truth/README.md

 ### Usage

 `Object#find_nearby` uses case equality (`===`) when performing the search, so you can scan around for nearby strings matching some regular expression or a numeric object within a given range.
 You can instead pass a block to be used as the predicate.
-There's also an optional keyword argument `limit` which specifies how far to search in other direction before bailing.
+There's also an optional keyword argument `limit` which specifies how far to search in either direction before bailing.
 Examples follow.

 ```ruby
 p Object.find_nearby /^[A-Z]+$/